minqiaowang/oracle-sharded-database/setup-environment/setup-environment.md

     </copy>
     ````

 You now have a fully functional Oracle Database 19c instance running on Oracle Cloud Compute.
+Check all the 4 instances and make sure they are ready.

 You may proceed to the next lab.